 We never ask for special categories of personal data (e.g. health data) as a mandatory during the recruitment process.
 If you nevertheless and against our will provide us with such data, the legal basis for processing is your consent (Art.
 9(2)(a) of the GDPR).

 Data storage term

-When you apply for a particular job position, we, in general, will store your personal data until the end of the recruitment for a particular position.
+When you apply for a particular job position, we, in general, will store your personal data until the end of the recruitment process for a particular position.
 If you become an employee, we will save your application information within the employee file.
-If you permit us to contact you about future job opportunities we will store your personal data for 3 (three) years.
+If you permit us to contact you about future job opportunities we will store your personal data up to 3 (three) years.

 We may share your data with other companies, which are related to us, if we see that you could be a great fit for an open position they have.

-In order to manage our processes efficiently we may also share your data with our third-party service providers, such as email providers, web hosting providers, HR management tools providers and others.
+In order to manage our processes efficiently we may also share your data with our third-party service providers, such as email providers, web hosting providers, HR management tools providers, data storage service providers and others.
 In any case, they can access the data only as much as is needed for the provision of their services.

 If any of these third parties are based outside of the European Economic Area, we make sure that they process personal data according to European privacy standards.
 We do that by entering into agreements with then that include the standard data protection clauses adopted by the European Commission (you could find them here: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en).